alonitac/VMware25/tutorials/vsphere_intro.md

 The **vSphere Web Client** is the interface to vCenter Server, lets you perform all administrative tasks by using your browser.

-## Entering the vShpere web client
+## Entering the vSphere web client

 1. From your lab environment, open the Chrome web browser and visit https://192.168.122.122
 2. Login to the system as an administrator